oddsocks1024/XTra-RAM/README.md

 | 90000h - 8FFFFh | XTra-RAM Bank 2    | 576K - 640K |

-* It is possible to configure and use RAM in the UMA area, but this is very system specific and you must be careful not to conflict with the BIOS or Video.
+* It is possible to configure and use RAM in the UMA area, but this is very system specific.

 ## Support Me
+Everything is freely available so you can make your own PCB, however if you would like to support me, please see the following links.

 * [My Projects](https://projects.amiga-hardware.com) - Donate on this page
 * [Order the XTra-RAM PCB](https://www.pcbway.com/project/shareproject/XTra_RAM_512K_RAM_Card_for_XT_PCs_a331a696.html)